Randy Bean and Cynthia Elliott

 Geoffrey Little is a non-fiction writer on high tech-topics--robotics, space exploration and autonomous vehicles—for Air & Space Smithsonian and other publications.
-Geoffrey was a documentary television executive on prime-time productions for NOVA, National Geographic, National Audubon, Wall Street Journal TV, TBS and Time Inc. and IMAX.
+Geoffrey was a documentary television executive on prime-time productions for NOVA, National Geographic, National Audubon, Wall Street Journal TV, PBS and Time Inc. and IMAX.

 Chair of the Conservation Committee

 Sibby Lynch is the longest tenured member of the James Merrill House board.
 She grew up in Stonington and was a friend of James Merrill’s.
 She was the president of the Stonington Village Improvement Association when the James Merrill House was gifted to the SVIA.
 Sibby had the vision to preserve the top floors of the building for a writer’s residency, and oversaw this effort aided by the dozens of people who believed in the idea and knew how to make it happen.

 Laura Mathews began her publishing career as fact-checker and staff editor at The Atlantic Monthly, eventually becoming a senior editor at Condé Nast, Penguin Putnam, Martha Stewart Living, and the Hearst Corporation.
 She is a resident of Manhattan and Westerly, Rhode Island.

 President of the Stonington Village Improvement Association (SVIA).